-2. Click

-or

-on the Filter bar to specify the value of the rating you will like to have displayed.
+2. Click or rating you will like to specify the value of the rating you will like to have displayed.

 Only images with the specified ratings are displayed in the Image View area.
 Other images will be filtered.
-When you click $\square$ , the images with no ratings are shown.
+When you click , the images with no ratings are shown.

 If there are no images with the specified rating in the currently opened folder, "There is no file to display." message appears.
-The icon is shown on the Filter bar when the images are filtered by ratings.
+The icon $\blacksquare$ is shown on the Filter bar when the images are filtered by ratings.